ashlynmo/Wellness-Website/README.md

 # Wellness-Website - Front-End / UX Project
 Fully customized WordPress site for a spiritual wellness brand.
-Designed all graphics, layouts, and interactive elements using Canva, Elementor, and custom CSS/HTML.
+Designed all graphics and pages using Canva, Elementor, and custom CSS/HTML.

 **Key highlights:** polished typography, responsive carousel design, cohesive dark-theme styling, and attention to user experience.